sez11a/liferay-docs/developer/frameworks/articles/01-front-end-development/01-themes/03-creating-themes/01-creating-themes-intro.markdown

 | 7.2 | 9.x.x | `npm install -g generator-liferay-theme |

 While you can create themes using the tools you prefer, the Liferay Theme Generator is designed with theme development for @product@ in mind.
-It's toolset and features help streamline theme development.
+Its toolset and features help streamline theme development.